Netherlands in Partial Lockdown – October 14, 2020

 The following information applied to Amsterdam and much of the Netherlands until the partial lockdown began.
 We keep this section online because these rules may once again apply if and when they partial lockdown approach has helped flatten the infections curve.

-- Amsterdam has introduced Additional measures in response to an uptick in coronavirus infections.
+- In September Amsterdam introduced Additional measures in response to an uptick in coronavirus infections.

 - Know the Basic COVID-19 Rules in the Netherlands

 Throughout the Netherlands many people no longer closely adhere to the basic anti-corona rules that have been in place since the end of March.
 As a result, the number of coronavirus infections has been steadily on the rise.

 Amsterdam is one of the hotspots when it comes to the number of new coronavirus COVID-19 infections.
 Therefore, in additional to nationwide rules, local anti-coronavirus measures have recently been tightened.
 The aim is to slow down the spread of the virus.